Spendster is now a YouTube channel!

 NEFE's High School Financial Planning Program® (HSFPP) is a free turnkey financial literacy program specifically focused on basic personal finance skills that are relevant to the lives of teens in Grades 8-12.

-HSFPP offers a full suite of FREE instructional resources to use in existing courses or workshop settings where teens interact with an instructor.
+HSFPP offers a full suite of FREE instructional resources to teach teens in an instructor led classroom or workshop setting.

 Since 1984 the National Endowment for Financial Education® (NEFE®) has proudly provided 100 percent of the funding for the High School Financial Planning Program® (HSFPP), a high quality, noncommercial, and unbiased personal finance curriculum.